-Lace up those walking shoes and head out on the trails.
+Lace-up those walking shoes and head out on the trails.
 Games like “Scavenger Hunt” and “I Spy” are great ways to keep all the kids involved and engaged along the way.
-Little ones can take along binoculars, magnifying glasses and sketchbooks with colored pencils or crayons to draw pictures of some of the neat plants, bugs or animals they see along the way.
+Little ones can bring binoculars, magnifying glasses and sketchbooks with colored pencils or crayons to draw pictures of some of the neat plants, bugs or animals they see along the way to turn SPring Break into a learning adventure too.
 Invite them to also record or draw observations about what they see so they can refer to it on future hikes.

 Feed the Gators